Cinco: Item Quality

 Durability

 An item’s quality also serves as its durability.
-You can spend 1 durability to reroll your D20 check with that item, but its quality will also decrease until fully restored after downtime.
-At 0 durability, an item breaks and cannot be restored.
+You can spend 1 durability to reroll your D20 check (or that of an opponent!) with that item, but its quality will also decrease.
+At 0 durability, an item breaks.

 Closing

 It’s a bad idea, right?
 I think so.
-I don’t think I’d want to deal with the extra granularity or having to track durability of items.
+I don’t think I’d want to deal with the extra granularity or having to track durability of items (not to mention differentiating between values of different item qualities).
 But you see the temptation, right?
 This just isn’t Diablo so I can’t justify the extra complexity.
 Maybe I’ll give it a try one day and if it’s not terrible, I’ll throw it in the appendices.
 I think what I really want are juicier tables and tools for play in general, and this is a substitute for that harder work.
 Self-crit!

 Comments